dancepartyteam/patcher/README.md

 # Patcher

-Patcher is a user-friendly tool designed to simplify the process of patching your Just Dance games on Wii to let you access the **DanceParty Legacy**.
+Patcher is a user-friendly tool designed to simplify the process of patching your Just Dance games on Wii and PS3 to let you access the **DanceParty Legacy**.

 ## What files can I patch?
 - [X] ISO